PranavbalajiGit/AI-RESUME-BUILDER/README.md

-📝 AI Resume Builder
+## 📝 AI Resume Builder

 An AI-powered Resume Builder that helps users create professional resumes tailored to their job title and experience level.
 The application integrates AI text generation, secure authentication, and a full-stack setup with a modern frontend and backend.

-🚀 Features
+## 🚀 Features

-🔑 User Authentication – Secure login and signup using Clerk .
+🔑 User Authentication – Secure login and signup using Clerk.

 🖋️ AI-Powered Resume Suggestions – Generate resume summaries and experience suggestions using Google Gemini API.